Soumil15/Tesla_Stock_Prediction/README.md

 - Orders are generated using a **1-day lookahead strategy**
 - The agent avoids trades when predictions are uncertain or minimal
 - The core model is built using **XGBoostRegressor**, optimized for tabular time-series features
+- The simulation results for the period of March 24 to 28 were produced on March 22.
+Please note that the actual daily decision is subject to change.
+For example, a decision to hold on March 24 may change to a decision to buy, depending on the circumstances.

 ---

 Feel free to explore both models, tweak strategies, and expand the feature set to improve predictive performance!